MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 # Get started with the Common Data Service C# SDK

 ## Overview
 It's easy to get started programming against the Common Data Service (CDS).
-This topic walks you through getting a CDS console application up and running.
+This topic walks you through getting a console application up and running.

 There are four key steps:

-1. **CDS database acquisition**.
+1. **Database acquisition**.
 The Common Data Service is currently only available through **PowerApps**.
-You need to get access to a PowerApps environment and ensure it contains a CDS database.
+You need to get access to a PowerApps environment and ensure it contains a database.
 This allows you to configure the SDK to access that database.
 1. **Application registration**.
 To allow your application access to the Common Data Service, you need to register your application in **Azure Active Directory**.
-This allows you to establish an identity for your application and specify the permission level it needs to access the CDS APIs.
+This allows you to establish an identity for your application and specify the permission level it needs to access the APIs.
 1. **Console project creation and configuration**.
 You can skip most of this step if you choose to start from the sample console application we provide you.
-If you choose to start from scratch however, you need to create a new C# Console Application project in Visual Studio and apply the CDS SDK NuGet package.
-This will add all assembly references needed to start programming against CDS.
+If you choose to start from scratch, you will need to create a new C# Console Application project in Visual Studio and apply the Common Data Service SDK NuGet package.
+This will add all assembly references needed to start programming.
 You would also add configuration values obtained from previous steps to the app.config, which will allow the SDK to function properly.
-1. **Programming and running your CDS application**.
-At this point, you can program against the CDS APIs.
+1. **Programming and running your application**.
+At this point, you can program against the APIs in the SDK.
 You can then run and debug your application like you would with any other .NET application.
-For a more advanced understanding of the SDK, you can also examine any data changes made by your applications, from the PowerApps portal, or dig deeper into the interactions between the CDS client library and CDS web service APIs, using Fiddler.
+For a more advanced understanding of the SDK, you can also examine any data changes made by your applications, from the PowerApps portal, or dig deeper into the interactions between the client library and web service APIs, using Fiddler.

-# CDS database acquisition
+# Database acquisition

 The Common Data Service is currently only available through **PowerApps**.
-You need to get access to a PowerApps environment and ensure it contains a CDS database.
+You need to get access to a PowerApps environment and ensure it contains a Common Data Service database.
 This allows you to configure the SDK to access that database.

 ## Prerequisites
 1. If you have already signed up for PowerApps, you can go to [PowerApps](https://powerapps.microsoft.com) and sign in.
-If you have not signed up yet, you can follow instructions to [sign up](https://powerapps.microsoft.com/en-us/tutorials/signup-for-powerapps/).
+If you have not signed up yet, you can follow instructions to [sign up](https://powerapps.microsoft.com/tutorials/signup-for-powerapps/).
 1. Ensure you have admin access to an environment containing a CDS database, by going to the [PowerApps](https://powerapps.microsoft.com) portal, clicking on the **gear icon** located on top right of the screen, then clicking on **Admin center**.
-If you do not have admin access to any environments containing a database, follow these instructions to [create a database](https://powerapps.microsoft.com/en-us/tutorials/create-database/).
+If you do not have admin access to any environments containing a database, follow these instructions to [create a database](https://powerapps.microsoft.com/tutorials/create-database/).

 ## Getting the environment ID

-After acquiring an environment that contains a CDS database, you can use that environment's identifier to configure your CDS SDK application.
+After acquiring an environment that contains a database, you can use that environment's identifier to configure your application.
 The **environment ID** can be found as part of the URI you are using to access the environment.
 Record this value as it will be used in the upcoming configuration step.
-An example of such a URI and environment Id are as follows:
+An example of a URI and environment ID are:

     URI: https://web.powerapps.com/environments/d1ec10fa-74d5-44e5-b0f7-e448e3ca7509/home
     Environment ID: d1ec10fa-74d5-44e5-b0f7-e448e3ca7509

 # Application registration

 To allow your application access to the Common Data Service, you need to register your application in **Azure Active Directory**.
-This allows you to establish an identity for your application and specify the permission level it needs in order to access the CDS APIs.
+This allows you to establish an identity for your application and specify the permission level it needs to access the APIs.

 ## Prerequisites

 If you have already signed up for an Azure subscription, go to [Azure portal](https://portal.azure.com) and ensure you can create an application registration under Azure Active Directory.
-If not however, you can go to the [Azure](https://azure.microsoft.com) site and sign up for a free trial.
+If not, you can go to the [Azure](https://azure.microsoft.com) site and sign up for a free trial.

 1. In [Azure portal](https://portal.azure.com) go to **Azure Active Directory**
-1. Click on **Properties** and copy the value of **Directoy ID** and record it as config variable **AAD tenant** for upcoming steps.
+1. Click on **Properties** and copy the value of **Directory ID** and record it as config variable **AAD tenant** for upcoming steps.
 Alternatively, you can use the domain name from your AAD login email.

 ## Application registration

 Follow these steps to register and configure an application in Azure AD:

-1. Go back to **Azure Acitve Directory** then click on **App registrations**.
+1. Go back to **Azure Active Directory** then click on **App registrations**.
 1. Create the application resource used to prompt and login the user:
     1. Click on **Add** to see a Create pane.
     1. Enter a **Name** for your registered application.
     1. Select **Native** as application type.
-    1. Add a **Redirect URI**, it could be any valid URI string.
+    1. Add a **Redirect URI**.
+It can be any valid URI string.
 For example: http://localhost.
     1. Record value for **Redirect URI** for configuration in later steps.
     1. Click on **Create**.
 1. Open the **registered app**:
-    1. Search for your newly registered app by name
+    1. Search for your newly registered app by name.
     1. Click on it after finding it in the list of applications.
     1. Record configuration value **Application ID** for upcoming steps.
-1. Setup **required permissions** for connecting to CDS:
+1. Setup **required permissions** for connecting to the Common Data Service:
     1. Click on **Required permissions** to open a new pane.
     1. Click on **Add**.
     1. Navigate to **Select an API**.
     1. Search for and choose **PowerApps Runtime Service**, then click **Select**.
 If you cannot find this service refer to the **Troubleshooting** section under **Required permissions service not found**.
     1. Check all entries under **Delegated permissions**, then click **Select**.
     1. Click on **Done** to finalize setting up permissions for this service.
-    1. Repeat the 3 steps above for **Windows Azure Service Management API**.
+    1. Repeat the steps above for **Windows Azure Service Management API**.

 # Console project creation and configuration

 You can skip most of this step if you choose to start from the sample console application we provide you.
-If you choose to start from scratch, you need to create a new Visual Studio C# Console Application project and apply the CDS SDK NuGet package.
-This will add all assembly references needed to start programming against CDS.
+If you choose to start from scratch, you need to create a new Visual Studio C# Console Application project and apply the Common Data Service SDK NuGet package.
+This will add all assembly references needed to start programming.
 You would also add configuration values obtained from previous steps to the app.config, which will allow the SDK to function properly.

 ## Prerequisites
 To create a new console project, you'll need [Visual Studio 2015](https://www.visualstudio.com/) or above installed on your computer.